-As soon as you set foot on the island, you are immediately entering the Caribbean flair.
-Go slow is the well-known motto of the small tropical island and that’s what you feel!
+As soon as you set foot on the island, you immediately enter the Caribbean flair.
+‘Go slow’ is the well-known motto of the small tropical island, and that’s what you feel!

+With many hostels, bars, and young people, Caye Caulker is definitely a popular backpacker destination.
 However, the little island is not overflowing and emits a certain charm.
 Some popular and budget-friendly accommodations are Go Slow Hostel, Enjoy Hotel, Travellers Palm Backpackers Hostel, Jungle Cocoon, Tropical Paradise, and Dream Cabanas.

 Even though the most popular dish on Caye Caulker seems to be fish and seafood, there are plenty of other food options, such as burgers, pizza, Mexican food, wraps, etc.

 Regarding tours and activities, Caye Caulker offers the right experience for everyone.
-The best thing to do while on the island, is to explore the famous Belize Barrier Reef, the second-largest reef in the world.
+The best thing to do while on the island is to explore the famous Belize Barrier Reef, the second-largest reef in the world.

-There are many different options to go snorkeling or diving in the turquoise blue water.

-Not only corals, but also manta rays, fishes, and small sharks can be observed below the surface.
-Additionally, you can also book a sunset sailing tour, or explore the island on your own.
+There are many different options for snorkeling or diving in turquoise blue water.
+Corals, manta rays, fishes, and small sharks can be observed below the surface.
+You can also book a sunset sailing tour or explore the island alone.

 Contribution by My Flying Leap